GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 end
 ```

-The logger and global shared data is also available in `on_startup` blocks.
+The {FunctionsFramework::Function::Callable#logger} and
-Additionally, while most functions can read but not modify the global data,
+{FunctionsFramework::Function::Callable#global} methods are also available in
-startup blocks can also add or modify global shared data keys.
-This is often
+`on_startup` blocks.
+Additionally, while global data is generally read-only in
-useful for setting up _shared resources_, such as remote service connections,
+function invocations, startup blocks can also add or modify global data.
+This
-during startup, and accessing them from functions.
-We'll take a look at this
+is often useful for setting up _shared resources_, such as remote service
-technique next.
+connections.
+We'll take a look at this technique next.

 ## Sharing resources